sarahmass/dataScienceCoursera/gettingCleaningdata/CodeBook.md

 ### Step 4:

 The variable names that were assigned in step zero were readable labels, but they had special characters (dashes and parentheses) that would require them to be encased in `` when using them to subset the dataframe.
 To fix this all dashes, "-" were replaced with dots "." (which are allowed in variable names in R) and all parentheses were removed.
 These changes were made using the gsub() method twice on names(data) and the names(data) were reassigned with these new modifications.
-The dataset was then written to the file [subActivity_all.csv](https://github.com/sarahmass/dataScienceCoursera/blob/main/gettingCleaningdata/subActivity_all.csv).
+The dataset was then written to the file [subActivity_all.txt](https://github.com/sarahmass/dataScienceCoursera/blob/main/gettingCleaningdata/subActivity_all.txt).

 The variable values except for subject ID and activity, are all normalized measurement values bounded within [-1,1].
 The original Acceleration units of measurements were in standard gravity units 'g' while the gyroscope measured angular velocity in radians/second.
 More about this can be read in the raw data's [ReadMe](https://github.com/sarahmass/dataScienceCoursera/blob/main/gettingCleaningdata/UCI%20HAR%20Dataset/README.txt).

 ### Step 5:

 From the data set in step 4, a new data set is created by first grouping the data by subjectId and activity using the group_by() method.
 Then using the summarize_all method each of the 79 mean and standard deviation variables are averaged using the mean() function and stored in a new data frame.
-This data frame is then written using write.csv() to the file [SubActivity_means.csv](https://github.com/sarahmass/dataScienceCoursera/blob/main/gettingCleaningdata/SubActivity_means.csv).
+This data frame is then written using write.table() to the file [SubActivity_means.txt](https://github.com/sarahmass/dataScienceCoursera/blob/main/gettingCleaningdata/SubActivity_means.txt).